 Filing a claim or lawsuit to receive financial recompense against the nursing facility can be complicated.
 Because of that, many choose to hire a skilled attorney who understands comprehensive Georgia tort law.
 The quick action by an attorney who is skilled in abuse cases can stop the harm against your loved one immediately.

 The Columbus nursing home abuse attorneys at Nursing Home Law Center LLC represent many victims of mistreatment, neglect or abuse while living in a nursing facility.
 Our Georgia nursing home attorneys can offer numerous legal options to move your case forward by investigating your claim, building a solid case and negotiating your claim your financial compensation.

 In many incidences, quick action is required.
 Because of that, we urge you to contact our Columbus elder abuse law offices today by calling (800) 926-7565 to schedule a no obligation, free case evaluation.
-All information you share with our law firm will remain confidential.
+All information you share with our network of attorneys will remain confidential.
 We accept nursing home abuse cases, wrongful death lawsuits and personal injury claims for compensation through contingency fee agreements.
 This means all of our fees are paid only after we have negotiated an acceptable out of court settlement or from your jury award after we represent you in a successful nursing home abuse lawsuit.